tomkrush/CodeIgniter-Project/readme.markdown

 		}
 	}

 The only requirements for a model is the fields must be defined.
+I am thinking about taking out the fields requirement.
+I do not see any valid reason why a model should no know this information based on how I built them.

 ## Validation